2018 -2024 SELECT EXHIBITIONS + EVENTS

 • VACATION GALLERY / NEW YORK / 2018

-Soft Pretzel featured works investigating sculptural forms and perceived tactility.
+Presented by Ochi Projects (LA), Soft Pretzel featured works investigating sculptural forms and perceived tactility.
 Evaluating our ability to anticipate sensory experiences as they are conveyed through visual cues, each work explored implied softness, rigidity, dimension, weight, and movement.

-VACATION gallery was a timeshare located in New York City’s Lower East Side that hosts contemporary spaces from around the world on a rotating monthly basis.
+Vacation Gallery was a timeshare located in New York City’s Lower East Side that hosts contemporary spaces from around the world on a rotating monthly basis.
 The gallery fosters global dialogue and diverse programming from its network of international cultural producers, paving a new hybrid model for collaborative exhibition and exchange.